 Working while pregnant introduces a number of new challenges.
 There are physical ones that could make doing your job more difficult.
 Plus, you’re juggling multiple and frequent doctor appointments that will keep you out of the office.
 And, you still need to get your work done.

 To make it all work, look for ways to work smarter.
 Start by clarifying priorities with your manager, so you are focusing on the work that will contribute to the team’s success.
 You’ll also want to be clear on expectations.
 Now that you know what you need to do, you’ll want to consider how you can get it done most efficiently and effectively.

 5. Deliver.
 Deliver.
 Deliver.

-In a few months, you’ll be out of the office.
-So, now is the time to leave a lasting impression that you are a dependable, committed and diligent worker – many of the very things new mothers are perceived not to be.
+This is an obvious one and one you’d do anyhow, right?
+Yet, in a few months, you’ll be out of the office.
+So, use this time to leave a lasting impression that you are a dependable, committed and diligent worker – many of the very things new mothers are perceived not to be.

-Be sure to make realistic commitments.
+Here are a few ways to do this: don’t overcommit.
 Promise only the things you know you can deliver upon.
 If you can’t meet a specific deadline, say so and come up with a plan that will work.
 And, if things aren’t progressing as they should communicate your challenges and seek help.